jarsheenkaur/CodeX-Marketing-Survey-Analysis-Report/README.md

 | Gender              | This column represents the gender of the respondent.
 (Male, Female, Non-binary).                                                                    |
 | City_ID             | This column represents the ID of the city where the respondent is located.                                                                          |

-Table fact_survey_responses contains 23 columns and 10000 rows.
+Table fact_survey_responses contain 23 columns and 10000 rows.
 | Column              | Description                                                                                                                                         |
 | :-------------------| :---------------------------------------------------------------------------------------------------------------------------------------------------|
 | Response_ID         | This column represents the unique identifier assigned to each response in the survey.                                                               |